DTADMI/gamehub-app/README.md

 - Place your custom audio files under `public/sounds/` with the expected filenames if you want built‑in keys to work.
 - When files are missing, you should see at most a single warning per missing key; subsequent calls will be no‑ops.
 - In tests, the manager can be used with a mocked `Audio` implementation (Vitest + jsdom).

+11. Breakout — Boosters & Particles

+Boosters (player‑controlled speed burst):

+- You get a limited number of boosters per game (default 3).
+The remaining count is shown in the HUD as `🚀 xN`.
+- How to trigger:
+  - Desktop: press `B` while playing, or click the "Boost" button under the canvas.
+  - Mobile: double‑tap the canvas while playing.
+- Behavior: The ball speeds up immediately and stays boosted until it contacts any brick next, then it snaps back to the nominal speed (including any active `Fast/Slow` modifiers and current mode scaling).
+The boost is disabled while the game is paused.

+Particles:

+- Toggle in the game settings strip: `Particles` checkbox.
+- Style selector: `Sparks` or `Puff`.
+When enabled, brick hits/breaks emit the selected effect.
+When disabled, no brick particles are drawn.
+Victory fireworks are independent and always show for a short time after clearing a level.
+- Rendering has been tuned for visibility across browsers and themes (dark/light) and uses pooled particles for performance.

+Pause & inputs:

+- When paused, the paddle does not respond to mouse/touch movement.
+Resume with Space (or tap the overlay on mobile).
+- After losing a life (not game over), pressing Space resumes the same level (no reset to level 1).

+Testing notes (Breakout):

+- Playwright E2E covers:
+  - Paddle immobility while paused (paddle `data-px` remains unchanged until resume).
+  - Boost button decrements the HUD rocket counter.
+- Unit tests cover settings persistence and UI gating for particles and modes.